leezer94/keonhee-blog/src/content/blog/browser/minimize-reflow-repaint.md

 ## Minimize reflow and repaint

-There are many factors causes reflow and repaint
+There are some ways to minimize reflow and repaint

 ### `1.
 Update DOM in batch`